 Dust Collection System 2 – Oneida Supercell

-After using system 1 for about a year it was time to start over and design system 2 which was to be the ultimate in performance and features and if possible, still be as at least as small in size due to my limited space.
+After using System 1 for about a year, it was time to design System 2, which was to be the ultimate in performance and features and, if possible, still fit my very limited space.

 - Dust Collector: Oneida Supercell Dust Collector